Meta Dynamic Pricing: Transfer Learning Across Experiments: Problem Formulation

-The proof of Theorem \ref{theorem:oracle} follows from a similar argument used for the linear bandit setting presented in \cite{RVR14}, coupled with standard concentration bounds for multivariate normal distributions.
+Theorem \ref{theorem:oracle} follows from a similar argument used for the linear bandit setting presented in \cite{RVR14}, coupled with standard concentration bounds for multivariate normal distributions.
 The proof is given in Appendix \ref{sec:theorem:oracle} for completeness.
 Note that the regret scales linearly in $N$, since each epoch is an independent learning problem.